Tiger Sahib

 Farewell, brave Jill...

-Already the first examination after the former circus tigress Jill came to our TIERART Wild Animal Sanctuary in July 2020 revealed a degenerative kidney disease in an advanced stage.
-During another check-up in December 2021, the ultrasound did not show any worrying changes in the kidneys, but the results of the blood and urine samples, which we received later from the laboratory, showed something completely different.
-Jill's levels were extremely poor and we immediately adjusted the medical therapy.
+Already the first examination after Jill came to TIERART revealed a degenerative kidney disease in an advanced stage.
+During another check-up in December 2021, the results of the blood and urine samples showed extremely poor levels and we immediately adjusted the medical therapy.

 Chronic degenerative kidney diseases are very common in small and big cats at an advanced age.
 Unfortunately, they cannot be cured, at best the course can be slowed down a bit and the symptoms treated.

-The vet finally confirmed our fears that there was nothing more we could do for Jill except to put her to rest.
+In January 2022, Jill´s health condition deteriorated rapidly and our vet finally confirmed our fears that there was nothing more we could do for her except to put her to rest.

-Our whole team stayed on site to say goodbye to Jill and we also gave her half-brother Sahib the opportunity to do so, which was very important to us.
+Our whole team stayed on site to say goodbye to Jill and we also gave her half-brother Sahib the opportunity to do so.
 It was very moving to see him looking at her through the fence and sniffing her.
 He kept going back to the straw bed where Jill had previously slept during the day and then back to the fence.
 As if to reassure himself that she really wouldn't wake up again.
 After a few minutes he left the inside enclosure and went outside.

 We are always touched by how sensitive and delicate animals are and how they grieve for their loved ones.
 Jill and Sahib had a very close bond and he could definitely feel something was wrong with her even in the past few days.
 Whenever the two of them were together, he stayed right next to her.